 - the efforts, products, and outputs of all the above

 - You have the absolute right to defend those things, and the product or output of them; up to and including lethal force.

-- There are no other rights.
-All other privileges, powers, and immunities, are less than rights; and are either derived from, or in opposition to them.
+- There are no other rights, excepting that which directly derive from and are part of those fundamental rights above (free speech, free association, ans the right to form contract for example are all a part of freedom of conscience and self determination).
+All other privileges, powers,franchises, licenses, entitlements, and immunities, are less than rights; and are either derived from, or in opposition to them.

-- You cannot initiate force or fraud against any other to abrogate their rights; or for any reason other than the defense of those rights; but including defending those rights for others who either cannot defend themselves, or those who delegate that defense to you.
+- None may properly or legitimately initiate force or fraud against any other to violate or abrogate their rights; or for any reason other than the defense of those rights; but including defending those rights for others who either cannot defend themselves, or those who delegate that defense to you.

 - There are no rights, privileges, powers, or immunities which are not derived from the rights of the individual.
+A collective of individuals may exercise or otherwise act in consideration of those rights that the individuals within the collective may choose to delegste to it.
 A collective cannot arrogate rights on itself which are not delegated to it by individuals; therefore no collective may exercise more or different rights than any individual, nor may it exercise those rights which have not been explicitly delegated to it.

 - You have absolute responsibility for all of the above.
 All consequences are yours, good or bad.

 Unfortunately different people/groups have slightly different definitions of force or aggression, and slightly different definitions of initiation.

 For example: is pre-emptive self defense ethical?
 If so, how do you separate that from the initiation of unjustified aggression etc... etc...

 So, the various liberty oriented subgroups spend all their time arguing about angels and pinheads.